English Shinty Association: History of shinty in England

+Football stadiums including Old Trafford and Stamford Bridge were early venues for Shinty in England.
+Even some teams, such as Nottingham Forest Football Club, started out as shinty clubs.

+Shinty in London

-Stamford Bridge the home of Chelsea F.C. started out as the london shinty teams playing ground.
+Stamford Bridge the home of Chelsea F.C. started out as the London shinty teams playing ground.
 The blue tops of London Camanachd were given to the Chelsea football team to use as shinty was at the time more popular and just better funded.
 Football and shinty shared the same grounds for many years in the 19th century Still to this day both London Camanachd and Chelsea F.C. use this same blue as their home colours as a throwback to this bit of history.

-Shinty has had a up and down history in England.
+Shinty has had an up and down history in England.
 With the number of Scots always changing depending on the economy of the times.
 Shinty in London remained strong in the 20th century where it had been reported that there was once eight teams.

-London had the Dewar’s shield (donated by the Dewar’s whisky distillery) this was a very popular tournament with games played weekly in London.
+London had the Dewar's shield (donated by the Dewar's whisky distillery) this was a very popular tournament with games played weekly in London.
 With the breakout of WW2 all silverware was put in a central location vault in London and was unfortunately bombed in the blitz.
 This bit of history was lost.
-The Dewar’s shield league never took off after this point.
+The Dewar's shield league never took off after this point.
 In 2020 records about what it once was had been re-discovered in old newspapers and the plan to reform this league had started again.

+English Shinty in the 1960s-1980s

 There was a Northallerton Camanachd in the late 60s to early 80s, and interest was maintained by the links to the nearby military base, but they only competed periodically.
-London Camanachd and Oxford in the 80s we’re the only teams left.
-London went to yellow strips given to them by Brian boru GAA team in london.
+London Camanachd and Oxford in the 80s were the only teams left.
+London went to yellow strips given to them by Brian boru GAA team in London.
 At this time 6s was the popular thing in shinty and with this being easier to form teams then the 12s shinty remained.
 Having to borrow from others was very much needed and London Camanachd even had to ask the shinty teams in Oxford for funding just to keep them going.